 There are thousands of traffic accidents in California every day, with most of them being just minor fender benders, involving a little inconvenience and disruption for those affected, but nothing too serious.
 However, some accidents can be more severe, inflicting life-changing and even fatal injuries onto motorists, passengers, pedestrians, and others who happen to be in the wrong place at the wrong time.
 When a motorcycle is involved in an accident, it tends to fall into the latter category – the lack of protection afforded to a biker means they are more susceptible to serious or catastrophic injuries in the event of a collision.

 If you, or a loved one, have been seriously injured in a traffic accident, you could benefit from the legal expertise of a Chula Vista motorcycle accident attorney, who is dedicated to recovering the maximum compensation available to you.
-For more information on how a lawyer from The Law Offices of Eugene G. Bruno could use their legal knowledge to your advantage, call us today on 888-278-6688.
+For more information on how a lawyer from The Eugene Bruno & Associates could use their legal knowledge to your advantage, call us today on 888-278-6688.

 In simple terms, motorcycle accidents tend to happen because other drivers do not see motorcyclists.
 This lack of care and attention can result in lifelong consequences for the motorcyclist in question, and could leave their family forced to come to terms with the loss of a loved one.
 Some of the common types of driver negligence which can lead to motorcycle accidents include:

 Whatever the circumstances leading up to your Chula Vista motorcycle accident, you are certain to be more concerned with your injuries, and their financial implications, than how the accident was caused.
 However, when you hire an attorney to pursue compensation on your behalf, the cause of your motorcycle accident can play an important role in deciding what you are entitled to.